Bendigo State Park

 Thompson began bare-knuckle boxing as a way to make money.
 Due to his bobbing and weaving style, he was nicknamed Bendy Abednego, which eventually evolved into Bendigo.
 He was popular with fans because of his wild behavior in the ring, like doing flips, taunting his opponent, and avoiding punches.
 Thompson became the champion of all of Britain, before retiring and becoming a Methodist preacher.
 There are no records of Thompson ever leaving Britain.

-In 1936, during the Great Depression, the Works Progress Administration (WPA) began building roads and facilities in Bendigo Community Park, but the money ran out before the park and pool could be completed.
-People swam in the river behind the dam that had been built, and enjoyed the picnic tables and grills.
+In 1936, during the Great Depression, the Works Progress Administration (WPA) began building roads, a dam and a pool at Bendigo Community Park.
+However, there were not enough funds to complete some projects and the pool and other facilities remained unfinished.
+Visitors to the park in that era were able to swim in the river behind the dam and enjoy the picnic tables and grills.

-Floods destroyed many of the facilities in 1942, but the stonewall and dam on the East Branch of the Clarion River survived.
-Due to the debris, the park lay nearly abandoned, but was still used as a swimming hole and picnic area.
+Floods destroyed many of the facilities in 1942, but the stone wall and dam on the East Branch of the Clarion River survived.
+Due to the debris, most of the park was unusable; however, visitors still frequented the swimming hole and picnic area.

-The process began in August of 1948, and in April of 1949, the late State Senator George B. Stevenson introduced the bill that transferred the property to the Commonwealth of Pennsylvania.
-Improvements were made to the park facilities, including the building of a swimming pool.
-Bendigo State Park opened in 1954, finally realizing the dreams of the community.
+In 1948, the late State Senator George B. Stevenson introduced a bill that transferred the property to the Commonwealth of Pennsylvania.
+Now a parcel of the State Park system, improvements were made to the park facilities, including the building of a swimming pool.
+Bendigo State Park opened in 1954, completing the vision that the community began.

 Keep in Touch